zzzprojects/docs/dappertutorial.net/pages/third-party-libraries/dapper-rainbow.md

 ## APIs

-Once you installed this library, you will need to create a new class derived from the Database<T> class which will work as a container for all the tables.
+Once you install this library, you will need to create a new class derived from the Database<T> class which will work as a container for all the tables.

 ```csharp
 class MyDatabase : Database<MyDatabase>